dolthub/dolt/doc/intro.md

 ### Refs vs Hashes

 A _hash_ in Noms is just like the hashes used elsewhere in computing: a short string of bytes that uniquely identifies a larger value.
 Every value in Noms has a hash.
-We currently use sha1, but that will [probably change](https://github.com/attic-labs/noms/issues/279).
+Noms currently uses the [sha2-512](https://github.com/attic-labs/noms/blob/master/go/hash/hash.go#L7) hash function, but that can change in future versions of the system.

 A _ref_ is subtly, but importantly different.
 A `Ref` is a part of the type system - a `Ref` is a value.
 Anywhere you can find a Noms value, you can find a `Ref`.
 For example, you can commit a `Ref<T>` to a dataset, but you can't commit a bare hash.